 This course will also integrate Japanese tangible culture such as food, music, and art with each language lesson.

 Section 1: MWF 1:00 - 2:05 p.m.

 This course is an interdisciplinary communicative Japanese language class aiming at the improvement of four basic skills: speaking, listening, reading, and writing.
 This course will cover a range of topics and situations where students will cary out conversations in a meaningful way.
 The aims of this course are not only to enhance the linguistic abilities of the students but also to increase awarness of different cultural values in light of their own.
 This course will intergrate Japanese tangible pop-culture, such as food, music, and art with the language lesson in the most effective way.

-For a list of courses being offered this semester, please visit the Registrar's Web site.
+For a complete list of courses being offered by the Modern Languages & Cultures Department this semester, please visit the Registrar's Web site.